 Does your expression give you away?
 According to psychologists, a lot of emotional information can be drawn from our facial expressions.
 Brief, involuntary flashes of emotion or 'micro-expressions' can reveal a lot about a person’s true feelings.
 As market researchers interested in the emotional responses driving people’s attitudes and behaviours, this information is invaluable but can often be difficult to obtain.
 One of the latest innovations in market research is facial analysis, which uses recognition software to detect a range of emotions in faces.

-Watch the webcast, hosted in partnership with emotion measurement company, Affectiva, which has analysed over 5,000,000 faces and 24,000 adverts to understand how people respond to digital stimulus such as advertisements, websites and smartphone apps.
+This webcast, hosted in partnership with emotion measurement company, Affectiva, which has analysed over 5,000,000 faces and 24,000 adverts to understand how people respond to digital stimulus such as advertisements, websites and smartphone apps.
 We demonstrate how, over the past several years, we've been using facial analysis in both qualitative and quantitative settings to delve further into respondents' reactions to healthcare communications.

 What are the key takeaways?